 Also consider planting something that is a perennial in your area.
 That way, just as the tulip foliage is dying, the perrennials will be starting to take off with growth.

 Another good option is to plant different types of tulips—or even different types of bulbs—in a spring garden with rows.
 Plant the bulbs that bloom first in the back, and then the next row should be something that blooms later.
+That way you always have something in bloom, and the dying foliage will be partially obfuscated by the closer rows of plants blooming.

-Caring for tulip bulbs in the summer and fall
+Caring for bulbs in the summer

-Yes!
 Unlike other types of plants (like elephant ear bulbs/tubers), you should not dig up tulip bulbs.
 Just let them rest.
 You probably won’t even need to worry about watering them.

 In fact, watering tulip bulbs in the summer and fall can rot them.
 They are very prone to rotting in wet soil.
 If you have an exceptionally rainy summer and the soil does not drain well, it’s possible your bulbs won’t make it to spring.
+Mother nature typically provides the appropriate amount of rain.

-Yes!
-But the level of bulb proliferation is heavily dependent on the type of tulip you’re planting.
+The amount of bulb proliferation is heavily dependent on the type of tulip you’re planting.
 Growers have created a seemingly endless array of hybrid tulip varieties, and these varieties are not as good at coming back annually.

+Hybrid and large, showy types of tulips may need replanted after a few growing seasons.
+Even with proper care, the bulbs can pitter out and stop producing.
 However, if you choose a smaller “species” tulip—sometimes referred to as a “botanical” tulip— your chances of the bulbs multiplying in the ground and coming back strong year after year are higher.

 If you plant one species of tulip bulb, it will grow one stem and plant.
 However, with proper care, that bulb will spread in the ground.
 Each spring you’ll then see progressively larger batches of tulips emerge.

 While these are smaller plants and flowers, the clumping and reliable return every spring makes them an ideal choice for many gardens.
-BBC’s Gardeners’ World has a nice post with 7 great hardy species varieties of tulip you can opt for.
+BBC’s Gardeners’ World has a nice article with 7 great hardy species varieties of tulip you can opt for.

 Fertilizing tulips